-Market risk at Lilium is defined as the accumulation (individually or in combination) of credit default, interest rate, currency, liquidity and inflation risks.
-Credit default risk is reduced by not investing in issues with low credit quality or in investments excluded by our Company's investment policy and by generally diversifying across different counterparties/issuers.
+Credit default risk is reduced by not investing in money market instruments with low credit quality or in investments excluded by our Company's investment policy and by generally diversifying across different counterparties/issuers.
 Currency risk is reduced by investing in currencies only according to the respective future cash needs in these currencies.
 Interest rate risk on the investment value is reduced by investing in fixed-interest assets or holding the assets until maturity; interest cash flow risk cannot generally be avoided over time due to the short-term nature of the Company's investments but we expect to balance this risk by applying an appropriate maturity profile of investments according to the future liquidity needs.
 Liquidity risk is reduced by investing in assets with maturities that mirror the liquidity needs of the Company.
 Inflation risk is reduced by investing in a diversified portfolio over several asset classes and maturities with higher returns, but the mitigation potential is limited due to the low-risk investment objectives of the Company.